GA-Dallas/The_FERN_Stack/README.md

 ### Step 3 - Enter Google Firebase

 Now we're ready to install Google Firebase!

-From the root of your project, go ahead and run the command `npm i firebase` (the `i` is short for install :wink:)
+From the root of your project, go ahead and run the command `npm i firebase`.

-Then, while that's installing, add the following code to `./src/firebaseConfig/index.js`
+Then, while that's installing, add the following code to `./src/firebaseConfig/index.js`.

 ```js
 import firebase from 'firebase/app'